Hovercraft (band): Early history

 The single was initially handed out at gigs; stickers affixed to the plastic slip of ones sold in stores and put on by the distributor boasted, "Featuring Eddie Vedder of Pearl Jam".
 However, the single featured Bobby Tamkin on drums, not Vedder as rumored.
 All the singles were pulled out of the stores at the demand of Repellent Records, and the stickers removed.
-"Paul 4" is the pseudonym of early member Bobby Tamkin, currently with his own band, Xu Xu Fang, and former drummer of The Warlocks and Kerosene 454.
-In 1995, Hovercraft accepted a slot opening for Mike Watt on his U.S. tour, joined by Vedder on drums.
+"Paul 4" is the pseudonym of early member Bobby Tamkin, currently with his own bands, MOTO SOLO, Xu Xu Fang and former drummer of The Warlocks and Kerosene 454.
+In 1995, Hovercraft accepted a slot opening for Mike Watt on his U.S. tour, joined by Vedder and Tamkin on drums.
 Hovercraft, and Dave Grohl's new band Foo Fighters, played short sets before both Grohl and Vedder would join headliner Watt as members of his band.
 This was Hovercraft's first tour, as well as the first major tour for Grohl since the suicide of Kurt Cobain.
 Hovercraft toured later that year with Sky Cries Mary.

 Though Vedder donned a long wig in order to conceal his face somewhat, his true identity soon become widely known.
 Subsequent Hovercraft tours would often be flooded with fans of the Pearl Jam frontman.
 During the Watt tour, Vedder was replaced by Bobby Tamkin's return to the band.
 Tamkin left the band following the tour, and was soon replaced by former Pearl Jam drummer, Dave Krusen, who adopted the stage name "Karl 3-30."
 Hovercraft toured in 1995 opening for Sweet 75.
 (Like Dave Grohl, Krist Novoselic's first tour following Cobain's suicide featured Hovercraft).
 Hovercraft would join Sky Cries Mary and Sweet 75 for Microsoft and World Domination Recordings' joint "Transmissions from Space" tour in November 1995, an interactive, multi-media exposition highlighting the new CD Plus technology.